lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 If the device only implements a CoAP client, the request code can be reduced to the set of requests the client is able to process.

-A mapping list can be used for known values, for other values the field cannot be compressed an the value needs to be sent in the residue.
+A mapping list can be used for known values, for other values the field cannot be compressed an the value needs to be sent in the Compression Residue.

 ## CoAP Message ID field